 - Definitions and impact assessments on the telecommunications sector, if any, of interpersonal OTT voice and messaging services and apps by national authorities.

-- Key obligations imposed on OTT providers, including licensing, in-country legal presence, and interoperability requirements.
+- Key regulatory requirements: licensing, establishment of in-country legal presence, inter-operability requirements.